-Beccy is thrilled to be taking over as Principal; 'I have learnt so much from my Mum over the years.
+Beccy is enjoying her new role as Principal; 'I have learnt so much from my Mum over the years.
 Initially as a young dancer myself but soon I began to learn the skills necessary to be a good teacher.
 She has taught me how to value each child as an individual and to nurture their natural ability and enthusiasm.
 She has also shown me how a personable approach is effective in running a school; listening to everyone’s needs, be it students or parents.
 I hope to embody her expertise and continue the wonderful ethos that she has developed at the school.'

 Sheila moved here from Kent after running her own school in Tonbridge for over twenty years.
 Many of Sheila's ex pupils are now in ballet companies and musical theatre productions and more recent past pupils have gone onto full time Ballet or Dance & Drama schools throughout the U.K.

 Sheila teaches Classical Ballet in the Cotswolds using the Royal Academy of Dance syllabus.
 Sheila is a registered R.A.D teacher and pupils are entered for R.A.D Ballet examinations.